Why This Matters

 Rocky Mountains

-• North America's continental divide—precipitation falling on the western slope flows to the Pacific; eastern slope water reaches the Gulf of Mexico or Hudson Bay
+- North America's continental divide.
+Precipitation falling on the western slope flows toward the Pacific; eastern slope water reaches the Gulf of Mexico or Hudson Bay.
+A single ridgeline determines the fate of entire river systems.

-• Headwaters for major river systems including the Colorado, Missouri, Rio Grande, and Columbia; western water law and interstate conflicts trace back to Rocky Mountain snowpack
+- Headwaters for major rivers including the Colorado, Missouri, Rio Grande, and Columbia.
+Western water law and interstate conflicts (like ongoing disputes over Colorado River allocation) trace directly back to Rocky Mountain snowpack and how it's divided up.

-• National park concentration (Yellowstone, Glacier, Rocky Mountain) reflects both scenic value and federal efforts to protect watershed integrity
+- National park concentration (Yellowstone, Glacier, Rocky Mountain NP) reflects both scenic value and federal efforts to protect watershed integrity.

-Compare: Rockies vs. Andes—both run north-south along continental western margins and serve as continental divides, but the Rockies are older and lower while the Andes are younger, higher, and volcanically active.
+Compare: Rockies vs. Andes: both run north-south along continental western margins and serve as continental divides, but the Rockies are generally lower and less volcanically active, while the Andes are higher and still have active volcanism.
 Both demonstrate how mountain ranges control water distribution across entire continents.

 Quick Reference Table